Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What rules and procedures govern breach of contract (for both (re)insurer and insured)?

-Where the insurer has breached the contract, the general actions for breach of contract are available to the insured (subject to the terms of the insurance contracting providing otherwise).
+Where the insurer has breached the contract, the general actions for breach of contract are available to the insured (subject to the terms of the contract).
+Where an insurer has failed to pay a valid claim, an insured would have an action for damages.
+If damages are inappropriate, the court may grant specific performance (this is a discretionary remedy).

 What consumer protection regulations are in place to safeguard the rights of purchasers of insurance products and services?

-The code’s common requirements provide that firms must act in the best interests of their customers by:
+The code’s common requirements provide that firms must act in the best interests of customers by:

 - selling consumers products that are suitable;